KrisztaT/Battleship/README.md

 Now let's see how these three features work together:

 * the first textual section shows a successful greeting after entering the name.
-* the first table shows the map print for development.
+* the first table shows the map printed out for development.
 0 means there is nothing on the map, numbers from 1 to 5 represents the different types of ships.
-Using this method we can make sure if the ship placement was successful graphically.
+Using this method, we can make sure graphically if the ship placement was successful.
 (There are automated tests written to test this feature as well.)
 * the second table is for the player, that is what is printed out at the start of the game

 ![Map for devs and players printed](./docs/greet_map_printing_ship_placement.png)

+## 4. Handling shot coordinates

+To hit the ship, the first step is for the player to enter shot coordinates.
+In the background shot coordinates are checked and in case invalid coordinates are provided, a new coordinate pair is asked from the player.
+The process goes until a valid coordinate is entered.
+Coordinates in the game needs to be entered until any of the ship is alive on the map or the player wants to exit.

 # Implementation plan